praveenraam/DailyCodingNote/Spring Boot/Solid Principles.md

 ##### How it helps us :
 This way, instead of high level modules depending on low level module, both will depend on abstraction

-Look for examples in Article
+Look for examples in Article.